-For the purpose of recording these items, Onni has provided service request forms for your convenience.
+For the purpose of recording these items, Onni Group of Companies has provided service request forms for your convenience.
 By using this form, you will be able to note each item for review, giving appropriate details and date.
 Having a written record is important.
 We would appreciate your forwarding your service requests to us at approximately ELEVEN (11) MONTHS after your possession.
 Some examples of items that should be repaired/ replaced at the end of the year might include:

-- drywall cracks

-- nail pops

-- cracked floor tile
+- · drywall cracks and nail pops, - cracked floor tile

-It is our intention to rectify all of the warrantable defects that you may find in your home by the end of the year.
+It is our intention to rectify all of the small defects that you may find in your home by the end of the year.